bibanon/bibanon/A-Tsundere-Christmas-Carol.md

 ### Visual Novel

-A Ren'Py visual novel rendition of this story [has been worked on since 2011.](http://lemmasoft.renai.us/forums/viewtopic.php?f=8&t=13155) After the huge publicity following the 2014 /a/ sticky, the author decided to rush and release a finalized 1.0 version.
+The first Ren'Py [visual novel rendition](https://drive.google.com/file/d/0B7WYx7u6HJh_ZGZiTkJHeHg0YVU/view?usp=sharing) of this story [has been worked on since 2011.](http://lemmasoft.renai.us/forums/viewtopic.php?f=8&t=13155) That one was not completely finished, probably due to lack of interest over the years.

+However, after the huge publicity following the 2014 /a/ sticky, one anon updated that VN with a better mod, and released a finalized 1.0 version.
 The author is anonymous, but seems to have named themselves **VNAnon**.
 Thanks a lot, man.

-It has been archived by the Bibliotheca Anonoma as a [Github repository](https://github.com/bibanon/a-tsundere-christmas-carol), and can be downloaded from [Github Releases](https://github.com/bibanon/a-tsundere-christmas-carol/releases):
+This version has been archived by the Bibliotheca Anonoma as a [Github repository](https://github.com/bibanon/a-tsundere-christmas-carol), and can be downloaded from [Github Releases](https://github.com/bibanon/a-tsundere-christmas-carol/releases):

 * [v1.0](https://github.com/bibanon/a-tsundere-christmas-carol/releases/tag/v1.0) by VNAnon
   * [Windows](https://github.com/bibanon/a-tsundere-christmas-carol/releases/download/v1.0/A-Tsundere-Carol-1.0-win.zip)